la2050/archive/_projects/2015/landscaping-for-resilience-ecologic-and-social-transformation-with-the-theodore-payne-foundation.md

   in Los Angeles County.

    Each community partner organization will receive approximately $5,900 in direct service and materials including irrigation supplies, plants, and labor to clear the site and install the irrigation.
 TPF will supply an additional $5,800 of educational programming, site plan creation, coordination, and advise on project coordination.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The total for developing and installing eight new native plant gardens comes to $108,100.
-Community groups will be encouraged to apply to their Neighborhood Councils for small grants to cover extra expenses.
-We anticipate that each group will secure $1,000 in support from their Neighborhood Council.

-   TPF will also contribute in-kind staff support on how to implement the projects, make connections with neighborhood groups, and training in native plant horticulture.
-TPF will supply plants at the member discount price for this project.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- Roughly half of the budget will provide dedicated staffing.
-The other half will cover materials and labor.

-   $46,800 for a full-time LFR manager to recruit, train, and coach the community groups and well as contract for labor and buy irrigation materials (if needed).
-This person’s benefits are calculated at 25%.

-   Each site will have the following estimated expenses totaling $5,900 (specific requirements will vary by site):
-    $2,500 for irrigation and training materials
-    $2,900 for labor for removal of existing plants and irrigation installation covers a crew of four people for six 8-hour days at $15/hour
-    $500 for 50 plants at $9 each
-    $50 for 90 miles travel to visit sites multiple times

-   $94,000 in direct costs for eight projects
-   $14,100 in indirect costs at 15% (administration, computer, etc.)

-   $108,100 in total costs
 How do you plan to scale the success of your proposal?: >- One of the real beauties of Landscaping for Resilience is that it can become self-replicating.
 For example, Green Space Los Feliz was one of TPF's partners